-- 14. At the conclusion of the process, eg when a complaint has been resolved, or the matter has been withdrawn, the ED shall review the issues raised in the complaint and consider whether any changes to HCCA operations are warranted. - 15.
-If the ED decides changes to HCCA operations are required, including counseling of staff, the ED shall report the matter to the Executive Committee for their endorsement. - 16.
-The ED shall maintain a private and confidential record of all complaints, detailing the nature of the complaint and any corrective action taken by HCCA. - 17.
+- 16. At the conclusion of the process, i.e. when a complaint has been resolved or the matter has been withdrawn, the ED shall review the issues raised in the complaint and consider whether any changes to HCCA operations are warranted. - 17.
+If the ED decides changes to HCCA operations are required the ED shall report the matter to the Executive Committee for their endorsement. - 18.
+The ED shall maintain a private and confidential record of all complaints, detailing the nature of the complaint and any corrective action taken by HCCA. - 19.
 Records will be kept in accordance with statutory requirements.